Sunday, August 30, 2020

 One of this worshipful handful is the celebrated French cynic Michel Houellebecq.
 Everybody reads Houellebecq’s novels now, which are in many ways rightly dubbed prophetic, but few read the Parisian bad boy’s early book on Lovecraft.
 The book offers a fine introduction (perhaps telling us as much about Houellebecq as Lovecraft, but still).
 The Guardian posted a good selection of extracts back in 2005, which I’ll link below.

 Another, more recent admirer is the philosopher Graham Harman, whose book on Lovecraft comes to the conclusion that the writer “writes stories about the essence of philosophy”.
-Perhaps that is a workable claim for Harman’s own philosophy, speculative realism, but doesn’t seem to make much sense otherwise.
+Perhaps that is a workable claim in relation to Harman’s own philosophy, speculative realism, but it doesn’t seem to make much sense otherwise.
 Still, I’m in no place to criticize, as I haven’t read this book, and by all accounts of it I know, Harman does offer a painstaking literary analysis of passages from the tales, showing what Lovecraftian language does.
 I’m confident Harman can pull this off.
 I have great respect for him in any case, as writer of the best introduction to Heidegger’s philosophy in English.

 II.
 Oobmab’s Tales